budivoogt/recipe_tracker/notes.md

 # Progress report

+## 2023-10-24

 ## 2023-10-23

--   [ ] Standardize form styling across Auth, /login, /reset, /register.
+-   [x] Standardize form styling across Auth, /login, /reset, /register.
--   [ ] Add redirects after form submission and/or success messages.
+-   [x] Add redirects after form submission and/or success messages.
--   [ ] Get modal functional on /login and /register.
+-   [x] Get modal functional on /login and /register.
 -   [ ] Study fetch methods more.
 Understand client-side logic.

 Today I better learned the difference between server and client-side functions and rendering, as well as about how objects can be returned -- and how you can call an internal API using a fetch method.